infinum/ios-handbook/Networking/Apiary and API call mocking.md

 ## What is Apiary?

-Apiary is that tool that lets you build your own API extremely fast, allows more then it allows you to build functional API in a single day, sometimes even a few hours.
+Apiary is that tool that lets you build your API extremely fast, allows you to build functional API in a single day, sometimes even a few hours.

 ## How does it work?

-You can look at Apiary like online collection of json responses with a bit more power.
-You get some base url and all you have to do is define `endpoints` and their `response`.
+You can look at Apiary like an online collection of `JSON` responses with a bit more power.
+You get some base URL and all you have to do is define `endpoints` and their `response`.
 Example of one such response can be seen below :

 ```json